 - Maher Conference Travel Grants are available through the Robert F. Maher Fund to support undergraduate and graduate anthropology students traveling to conferences to present professional papers or posters.
 Students may apply for a grant once a year and can apply each academic year they present at a conference.
 All eligible student presenters who submit complete applications by the appropriate deadline will receive some amount of funding.
 Information and application

 - Alan H. Jacobs Memorial Award, made in the memory of Dr. Alan Jacobs.
-Dr. Jacobs was a faculty member in the department for 22 years, serving as chair from 1974-1978.
+Dr. Jacobs was a faculty member in the department for 22 years, serving as chair from 1974-78.
 Building upon Dr. Jacobs’ commitment to students and international experiences, this award recognizes students who pursue innovative international experiences to enhance their anthropological understandings.
 Both undergraduate and graduate students are eligible to apply for the award.
 The competition is limited to anthropology majors and minors.
-Information and Application
+Information and application

 - Graduate Student Research and Travel Fund